Global Internet Phenomena Report

 As a recognized expert in consumer traffic, Sandvine’s Global Internet Phenomena Report has been a trusted source for Internet traffic trends for over 10 years.
 By identifying network facts, fads, and future trends, the Global Internet Phenomena Report helps industry experts and service providers around the world forecast the evolution of network traffic and the future of the Internet as we know it.

-What Are the Latest Internet Trends in Africa, Middle East, and North America?
+What Are the Latest Internet Trends in North America and Latin America?

 Internet Phenomena Blog